goxr3plus/java-google-speech-api/README.md

 ## Google has released it's official library for [Google Speech Recognition](https://github.com/GoogleCloudPlatform/google-cloud-java/tree/master/google-cloud-clients/google-cloud-speech) .
 Check this issue for Official Google Speech Library code solution -> [#4](https://github.com/goxr3plus/java-google-speech-api/issues/4)

+By the way .... how they have implemented it ffffffffffffffffffffffffffffffffffff i don't like it at all.

 ##### Warning : The default secret key i was using is not working anymore (because ... i have to pay lol ) , you have to make your own , check tutorials :)

 # Add it to your project using JitPack :